mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 <!-- Source is at: https://docs.google.com/drawings/d/19t5Up9kDnjRuOnIa5YyMzbJIIi42q7TnV1zBgj7j2Dk/edit -->
 ![End user update confirmation state scripts](mender-state-machine-user-confirmation.png)

 !!
-Maximum wait time between `Sync` and `Download` state is 24 hours, after this period the update will be marked as failed by the Mender client.
+Maximum wait time between `Sync` and `Download` state is 24 hours, after this period the update will be marked as failed by the Mender-update client.
 This happens because the Mender Artifact download link is generated in `Sync` state and it has a expiration time (24 hours).

 #### Custom sanity checks after the update is installed